AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-a-proof/search-in-a-proof.md

 product-area: documents
 navigation-topic: review-a-proof
 title: Search content within a proof
-description: You can quickly locate text in a proof created for the following types of documents:
+description: You can quickly locate text in a proof created for the following types of documents - EDIT ME.
 ---

 # Search content within a proof